 The Theater of Dionysus

 Several myths explain the origins of Dionysus.
 We listen to the myth of Zeus and Semele under the shadows of an olive tree, in front of the Theater.
 The myth tells of Zeus falling in love with mortal Semele and about his wife, Hera, finding out that Semele is pregnant.
 Hera, angry at Zeus, decides to get her revenge.

-Mythology states that Dionysus lead a life of transformation, always escaping from the anger of Hera, forced to change his appearance all the time.
+Mythology states that Dionysus lived a life of transformation, always escaping from the anger of Hera, forced to change his appearance all the time.

 Therefore the god of metamorphosis, of change.
 Of wine and theater, since those also bring transformation, the first changes our mood, the latter brings catharsis.
 This is why Dionysus is also called Eleutherius (“the liberator”) as wine, music and ecstatic dance set free from fear.

-There’s no need to say we are captured by our Dionysus (our guide) and his stories… He goes on talking about ancient plays, how they were represented, how the rituals started at sunrise and what a dithyramb was.
-He sets an example of how and why theater was an educational experience, he chooses Antigone.
+There’s no need to say we are captured by our Dionysus (our guide) and his stories… He goes on to talk about ancient plays, how they were represented, how the rituals started at sunrise, and what a dithyramb was.
+He sets an example of how and why the theater was an educational experience, he chooses Antigone.
 And we love it.